FadriPestalozzi/nestergy/README.md

 # Overview

-Nestergy is a web-based platform designed to guide homeowners in selecting renewable energy solutions.
+Nestergy is a web-based platform designed to guide you in selecting renewable energy and storage solutions.

-Based on your location (latitude and longitude), Nestergy retrieves climate data — such as temperature range and sunshine hours to provide tailored recommendations for solar panel installations and storage requirements.
+Based on your location (latitude and longitude), Nestergy retrieves climate data like temperature range and sunshine hours to provide tailored recommendations on how to supply your home with renewable energy and storage.

-The platform aims to simplify the decision-making process, considering factors like energy needs, budget constraints, and local climate conditions.
+This platform aims to streamline your decision-making process, considering factors like energy needs, budget constraints, and local climate conditions.

 # Key Features (MVP)